-Join Nick Brazzi for an in-depth discussion in this video Saving passwords, part of Up and Running with the Firefox Browser.
+Join Nick Brazzi for an in-depth discussion in this video Saving passwords, part of Learning the Firefox Browser.

 - If you use the internet for things like online shopping,…paying bills, checking e-mail,…or anything else that requires that you set up an account,…you might have a tough time remembering all…of your passwords.…One thing that might make this easier…is the built-in password manager in Firefox.…So I'm here on the Yahoo mail website,…and I want to log in with my e-mail address and password.…So I'll type that in here.…There's also an option here at the bottom…that says, "Stay signed in."…For the sake of this exercise, I'm going to turn that off.…